armeetj/autograd/README.md

 # [Value(0.9786990460374885, grad=0.0), Value(0.9993422981186754, grad=0.0)]
 ```

 In this example, we create a net that has 3 fully connected layers.
-The net ultimately takes in 3 inputs and yields 2 outputs (ignoring the hiden layers).
+The net ultimately takes in 3 inputs and yields 2 outputs (ignoring the hidden layers).

 - Layer 1: 3 inputs --> 100 outputs
 - Layer 2: 100 inputs --> 200 outputs